 The AGC serves two purposes in the NEM.
 They are:

 (a) Energy market dispatch of generating units which are on remote control:

 Dispatch results from the NEMDE run are ramped into the AGC (to prevent any large step change in megawatt output).
-In general any generating unit not dispatched for regulation FCAS will be ramped to its Dispatch Target.
+In general: